briantbutton/plebgpio/README.md

 ### Basic Configuration

-The configuration file (`/etc/pleb/gpio/config.txt`) allows one to specify some LEDs and buttons.&nbsp; Once specified, they can be controlled/monitored by using their filename, as you see above.&nbsp; Since ground pins are not specified, the entry for a button is a two line configuration &mdash; label the button and name the non-ground pin.&nbsp;
+The configuration file (`/etc/pleb/gpio/config.txt`) allows one to specify some LEDs and buttons.&nbsp; Once specified, they can be controlled/monitored by using their filename.&nbsp; Since ground pins are not specified, the entry for a button is a two line configuration &mdash; label the button and name the non-ground pin.&nbsp;

 	[btn0]